Bob Hayes: Florida A&M's Sprint to Fame and Its Influence on Track and Field

 Hayes excelled in track and field and football at Florida A&M. His skill level flourished coaching under the legendary Jake Gaither, and he soon became a fierce competitor.
 Gaither saw shallow talent in Hayes and offered to let him run track if he stuck with the football team, too.

-At FAMU, Hayes was never beaten in the 100-yard or 100-m events during his college career, a record-setting four-year run that continues today.
+At FAMU, Hayes was never beaten in the 100-yard or 100-meter events during his college career, a record-setting four-year run that continues today.
 It was easy to see his dominance on the track, as he picked up a host of championships, including three straight AAU 100-yard dash titles from 1962-64 and an NCAA crown in the 200-meter run in '64.

 However, it was only sometimes smooth sailing for Hayes on the athletic front.
 His accomplishments aside, he was still a black man living in the South with all its racial segregation.
 His presence was overlooked by many predominantly white institutions, which inhibited his exposure and opportunities.
 Nevertheless, 1962 marked a significant exception to the rule because of an invitation for Hayes from the University of Miami in which he ran the 100-yard dash that tied Jessie Owens' world record time of 9.2 seconds.
 This was a pivotal moment in his career as this opened doors for future competitions and showed what He is capable of to an extent.